George Frideric Handel: Halle compositions

 Although Mainwaring records that Handel wrote weekly when assistant to Zachow and as probationary organist at Domkirche part of his duty was to provide suitable music, no sacred compositions from his Halle period can now be identified.
 Mattheson, however, summarised his opinion of Handel's church cantatas written in Halle: "Handel in those days set very, very long arias and sheerly unending cantatas which, while not possessing the proper knack or correct taste, were perfect so far as harmony is concerned."

 Early chamber works do exist, but it is difficult to date any of them to Handel's time in Halle.
 Many historians until recently followed Chrysander and designated the six trio sonatas for two oboes and basso continuo as his first known composition, supposedly written in 1696 (when Handel was 11).
 Lang doubts the dating based on a handwritten date of a copy (1700) and stylistic considerations.
 Lang writes that the works "show thorough acquaintance with the distilled sonata style of the Corelli school" and are notable for "the formal security and the cleanness of the texture."
-Hogwood considers all of the oboe trio sonatas spurious and even suggests that some parts cannot be performed on oboe.
+Hogwood considers all of the oboe trio sonatas spurious and even suggests that some parts cannot be performed on the oboe.
 That authentic manuscript sources do not exist and that Handel never recycled any material from these works makes their authenticity doubtful.
 Other early chamber works were printed in Amsterdam in 1724 as opus 1, but it is impossible to tell which are early works in their original form, rather than later re-workings by Handel, a frequent practice of his.